jrodden1/ttt-with-ai-project-online-web-ft-061019/NOTES.md

+So for some reason, the game board is not updating.
+Need to figure out when actually running the CLI that it doesn't update (maybe check on Attr_accessor area and see if something isn't actually writing)

 Ideas for AI.

+Super Lame AI -> rand(0..8).to_s

 Computer Player iterates through the WIN_COMBINATIONS array and checks if a spot is taken and if it is taken by its own token (x or O)